 How did you choose the anatomical parts?

-For the past 10 years, the Jardin des Plantes has been organizing summer tours to give the general public a better understanding of our botanical garden.
-Discover the program for summer 2021.
+For the past 10 years, the Jardin des Plantes has been organizing summer tours to help the general public learn more about our botanical garden.
+Check out the summer 2021 program.

-Open to all, the summer tours of the Jardin des Plantes cover several themes:
+Open to everyone, the Jardin des Plantes’ summer tours cover a variety of themes:

-• The medicinal plant collections of the Jardin des Plantes
+• The medicinal plant collections at the Jardin des Plantes

 ADDRESS